KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ## 👑 Pro features

 [KeyboardKit Pro][Pro] unlocks a ``KeyboardLayoutProvider`` for every locale in your license, and automatically injects them into the ``StandardKeyboardLayoutProvider``.

+KeyboardKit Pro also unlocks an **iPadProKeyboardLayoutProvider** that provides iPad Pro-specific layouts, and automatically use it for most locales.

 ### How to access your localized providers